HoldenFolk/HoldenFolkWebsite/README.md

+**Note**: This project has been depricated.
+See Holden's new personal website [here](https://github.com/HoldenFolk/holden-website-v2)!

 # Holden Folk's Personal Website

 This project is for me (Holden Folk) to show off some of my interests and skills in a React.js website.
 Feel free to see the entire creation process through my commits!
-View the website hosted on AWS at [www.holden-folk.com]
+View the website hosted on AWS at [https://main.d2zsz7gj35zidg.amplifyapp.com]

 ## Running this project